GuillermoFloresV/What-sThat/README.md

 # What-sThat
-A project that allows the user to choose or upload and image, and returns the image with boxes around objects it recognizes.
+A project that allows the user to choose an image, and returns the image with boxes around objects it recognizes.

 -----------------------------